trumpet-facts

 Is One More Popular?

-In pure worldwide production terms Trumpets outsell Cornets, predominantly because the Brass Band is a very British ensemble and Trumpets were more popular in the American market.
-Brass Bands are starting to flourish in many other regions now though including Australia, Holland and Asia as well as in America.
+In worldwide production terms trumpets outsell cornets, predominantly because the brass band is a very British ensemble and trumpets are more popular in the American market.
+Brass bands are starting to flourish in many other regions now though including Australia, Netherlands and Asia as well as in the USA.

 Which One’s for Me?